lakshyakushwahaaiml2023-ops/GreenNavier/README.md

 ---

-> *Built as a Minor Project — Department of Computer Science & Engineering*
+> *Built as a Minor Project — Department of Artificial Inteligence and Machine Learning*
 > *Demonstrating the intersection of computational fluid dynamics, machine learning, and urban sustainability.*